 This technique creates a soft powdered ombre brow using a combination of dot work and shading.
 The aim of this method is to replace the need for any penciling.
 It is possibly more suited to clients with naturally full brows, ideal for faded correctional work, to totally reshape the client’s brow or improve symmetry.
 Ultimately, those who like a more complete and fuller eyebrow with background color will love the ombre brow.
 If you have oily skin and large pores then this procedure will give you better pigment retention than the hairstroke technique.

 Powder color is popular among those looking to achieve shape and definition, giving a similar finish to that of brow pencils or powders.
 This technique is great for achieving slightly sharper, bold brows.

-The combination brow, also known as blading and shading, is the best of both worlds.
+The combination brow, also known as micro-shading, is the best of both worlds.
 This technique can use machine and/or hand tool depending on your skin type.
 Natural-looking hair strokes are used at the start of the brow to keep it looking soft then slowly blended into shading at the arch and tail of the brow for a more defined, polished look.
 Clients usually have less hair on the tails of the brow.
 Therefore, this is the area that needs the most attention in terms of tattooing which is why shading is ideal to achieve that definition.

 How long will each of these techniques last?

 Contrary to much information out there, pigment retention depends on a few things:

 - the amount of pigment inserted (tattooed) into the skin